-In addition to the team members, each team is required to have an APICS member registered to serve as the team's faculty advisor or industry mentor, serving in an oversight role.
+In addition to the team members, each team is required to have a faculty advisor or industry mentor, serving in an oversight role.
 If the case is assigned as part of a class, then the teaching faculty should serve as advisor.
-If a team is formed outside of a classroom assignment, then the team has an option of either 1) finding a faculty advisor willing to provide team oversight, or 2) finding an APICS member to serve as the team mentor.
-The advisor/mentor does not help the team with solutions, but ensures that the team performs their work and completes their submissions according to the rules and procedures.
-The judging rubric is also available for your consideration.
+If a team is formed outside of a classroom assignment, then the team has an option of either 1) finding a faculty advisor willing to provide team oversight, or 2) finding an ASCM member to serve as the team mentor.
+The advisor/mentor does not help the team with solutions, but ensures that the team performs their work and completes their submissions according to the 2021 Case Competition Rules and Procedures.

-If you are a faculty member considering using the case in your class, please feel free to download the case.
+If you are a faculty member considering using the case in your class, please complete this form to stay tuned for more information.

 If you are interested in serving as a team mentor, contact your local APICS chapter representative responsible for college/university relations in your area.
-If you already have a student team formed that wishes for you to serve as a mentor, please complete the form below.
-You may download the case for review prior to committing to serve as a mentor.
+If you already have a student team formed that wishes for you to serve as a mentor, please advise your team to include your name and email in the Advisor section of the online registration form.

-Since there may be multiple groups, classes, and disciplines participating in the case competition, each college/university is required to name one individual who will be responsible for identifying the up to two winning teams from your school.
+Since there may be multiple groups, classes, and disciplines participating in the case competition, each college/university is required to name one individual who will be responsible for identifying the 1-2 winning teams from your school.
 This individual will hold the responsibility of arbiter, in case of multiple advisors or groups of teams being involved.
-If there is any dispute regarding who has the authority to serve in that role, please contact APICS to make a final selection of the college/university-wide representative.
+If there is any dispute regarding who has the authority to serve in that role, please contact ASCM to make a final selection of the college/university-wide representative.